Contact us!

 Cruz Hernandez

 Cruz was born in Puebla, Mexico and came to New York at 21 years old.
 Prior to OWP, she has worked several years in babysitting children and housekeeping services.
-Cruz enjoys the opportunity to work as part of a team at OWP and describes the work she does to as both “meaningful and rewarding.
+Cruz enjoys the opportunity to work as part of a team at OWP, and describes the work she does as both “meaningful and rewarding.

 She has three children, and in her free time she enjoys listening to music and going on walks with her family in the local park in the community.